Dubai rent cap and rent index for 2009

 - Rent cap is 20% if 2008 rent is more than 55% below the rent index level.

 WAM (the official UAE news agency) reported on 19 January 2009 that decree number (1) for 2009 was issued for "halting any increase in residential and non-residential property rent values in 2009 for the tenants who renew their contracts signed in 2008."
 The phrase "halting any increase" is probably what caused great excitement amongst tenants who thought their rents would be frozen.
 But the WAM report then said that applied only to rents above a rent level 25% below the RERA rent index average price for the respective property.
 For rents cheaper than 25% below the RERA indicator the decree "defines a new formula for lower rent values which allows a proportional increase in rents for 2009."
 The rent index is based on rents in the second half of 2008 which were pretty much peak rental prices in Dubai.
-If you have questions, ask them in the rent cap forum topic and we'll do our best to answer them.
+If you have questions, ask them in the UAE rent cap forum topic and we'll do our best to answer them.

 03 May 2009 - RERA rent index values were reset to 2008 H2 levels for but then set back to the 2009 Q1 updated values that first appeared 29 April 2009.